Chandral/bt_real_estate/README.md

 # bt_real_estate
 A platform to sell real estate properties (powered by Django).
+Live demo available at http://chandral.pythonanywhere.com/.

 ## Features included
  - Display real estate properties for sale with pictures and detailed information about the property.